Sheikh Shaheb Ali: Bangladesh

-Ali started his career as a referee in 1943 and beacame a FIFA referee by 1962, while working with the Pakistan Football Federation which he joined in 1958.
-He later trained both the East Pakistan and Dhaka University football teams.
-He was made caretaker coach of the Pakistan national football team at the 1960 Merdeka Cup, where Pakistan finished in fourth place by claiming victories against both Japan and Thailand.
 After the Independence of Bangladesh, Ali guided the President's XI team against Bangladesh XI, in the first football match in the newly liberated country, on 13 February 1972.
 Ali's President's XI team won the game 2–0 with goals from Golam Sarwar Tipu and Scooter Gafoor.
-On 13 May 1972, Ali was head coach of "Dhaka XI", who were the unofficial Bangladesh national team (not affiliated with a FIFA Confederation), against Mohun Bagan.
+On 13 May 1972, Ali served as the head coach of "Dhaka XI", the unofficial Bangladesh national team (not affiliated with a FIFA Confederation), in a match against Mohun Bagan.
 Dhaka XI striker Kazi Salahuddin scored the only goal in front of more than 35,000 spectators at the Dhaka Stadium.
 Later that year, he again coached Dhaka XI, travelling to India's Guwahati to take part in the Bordoloi Trophy.
 The team finished runners-up behind East Bengal Club.